bmidgley/uaa/docs/Guide.rst

 Bosh development & debug
 ========================

-In a bosh deployment you might not have the full flexibility of uaa.yml because you can only bind values from the manifest into the job (which has a template for uaa.yml).

-Items to check here are the logs with reference to the flow that you are expecting.
+Bosh deployments can be tricky to debug.

+You should examine the steps of the flow you are expecting and find the point at which it misbehaves.
 If any one point in the flow is broken, for example an endpoint misconfigured or an identity test failing, you will see the flow break down at that point.

 vms to look at are uaa, login, and the vm with your client application.

-On the uaa machine, you could watch logs with:
+Go the uaa machine to monitor logs with:

+bosh ssh uaa 0

 tail -f /var/vcap/sys/log/uaa/uaa.log

 You can watch headers to confirm the kind of flow you want with tcpdump, for example if you ssh into the login server:

-bosh ssh uaa 0
+bosh ssh login 0

 sudo tcpdump 'tcp port 80 and host uaa.cf116.dev.las01.vcsops.com' -i any -A

+uaac and vmc can take a --trace option which shows each online interaction.

+"uaa target" your uaa if you haven't already.

+"uaac token decode" functions can be used to examine tokens.
+Make sure attributes like scopes match what you expect.
+This function can take a verification key to make sure the token is signed as you expect.

+"uaac signing key" can be used to get the signing key the uaa server is using.
+Pass -c and -s for a client to retrieve a symmetric key.

 Live data viewing and manipulation
 ==================================